virtualbeck/website/content/posts/goals.md

 tags: ["goals"]
 draft: false
 ---

+Listen to this article:
+{{< audio "/audio/goals.mp3" >}}<br>

 I've heard it said that if you have something that you'd like done, it's not a goal until it is <u>written down</u>.
 To that point, I submit to you a list of goals I'd like to _at least_ look into this year.

 In not partucular order:

 - water filtration, how it works, and making my own custom water filter
 - chiptune/lofi album, possible to monitize, but more than likely just to do for fun
 - write an app based on the [pinterest image extractor](../pinterest) idea I have on the blog
 - some device I can hang on the wall that is an one touch incrementor, maybe 3d print
 - auto tracking/displaying daily steps walked, first locally, later on the blog
 - LLM style-guide, downloads a website's content, writes content based on that style
 - design/build a planterbox w/ removable greenhouse top

 These are not SMART goals, as they are poorly defined, not time bound, etc etc etc...